Professional Interventionists for Drug and Alcohol Addiction

 Step 4:

-Following a successful intervention, we then coordinate care and help with sober transport to a treatment center or transition right into our at-home addiction treatment program.
+Following a successful intervention, we coordinate care and assist with sober transport to a treatment center.
+If appropriate, we can also transition the individual into our at-home addiction treatment program, ensuring a seamless next step in their recovery journey.

 Some of the most common misconceptions we hear regarding interventions include: